Internet Speed and Performance

 Broadband performance testing, although not designed to answer all these questions, can help consumers better understand any possible differences between different ISPs’ service offerings.

-Learn about our performance testing and how to participate at How does your Internet service measure up?
+Learn about our performance testing at How does your Internet service measure up?

-The CRTC recognizes that a well-developed broadband infrastructure is essential to help Canadians participate in the digital economy.
+The CRTC recognizes that a well-developed broadband infrastructure is essential for Canadians to participate in the digital economy.

-As a result, the CRTC has set a target speed for broadband Internet access across Canada (Telecom Regulatory Policy CRTC 2011-291).
-By the end of 2015, the CRTC expects all Canadians to have access to broadband speeds of at least:
+As a result, the CRTC is setting up a fund to help ensure minimum service levels for broadband Internet access across Canada (Telecom Regulatory Policy CRTC 2016-496).
+By the end of 2021, 90% of Canadian homes and businesses should have access to broadband speeds of at least:

-The CRTC expects this target will be met through a combination of private investments, government funding and public-private partnerships.
+The CRTC expects this target will be met through a combination of the new CRTC funding mechanism, private investments, government funding and public-private partnerships.

 For more information . . .